The Tragedy of Great Power Politics: Reception

+The author was interviewed by Council on Foreign Relations owned magazine Foreign Affairs.
 Charles Kupchan of the Council on Foreign Relations called it an "important and impressive book" in which Mearsheimer "elegantly lays out his theoretical approach to the study of international politics".
 However, he is very critical of the way Mearsheimer uses history to compound his theory.
 Furthermore, Kupchan decries Mearsheimer's conviction in his own theory and his inability to be "more open to eclecticism in explaining politics among the great power".

 John A. Hall, of McGill University, found the book's arguments strengthened by "a tightness and coherence".

 The Columbia University Professor Richard Betts called Tragedy one of the three great works of the post–Cold War era, along with Francis Fukuyama's The End of History and the Last Man (1992) and Samuel Huntington's The Clash of Civilizations and the Remaking of World Order (1996).
-And, Betts suggested, "once China's power is full grown", Mearsheimer's book may pull ahead of the other two in terms of influence.
+Betts also suggested that "once China's power is full grown", Mearsheimer's book may pull ahead of the other two in terms of influence.

 Robert Kaplan outlines a similar prospect for Tragedy: